-In Ericsson, the Federal Circuit held that a district court "need not instruct the jury on hold-up . . . unless the accused infringer presented actual evidence of hold-up."198 The Ericsson court instructed that patent holdup evidence may comprise, for example, evidence that the patent holder "used its SEPs to demand higher royalties from standard-compliant companies" or that the patent holder "started requesting higher royalty rates after the adoption of the . . . standard."199 Similarly, evidence of actual patent holdout in the particular case at issue should be presented before patent holdout arguments, and evidence may be presented to the fact finder, assuming such evidence is relevant and admissible to an issue in the case.
-Evidence of patent holdout may come from the parties' conduct in negotiations.200
+In Ericsson, the Federal Circuit held that a district court "need not instruct the jury on hold-up... unless the accused infringer presented actual evidence of hold-up."
+The Ericsson court instructed that patent holdup evidence may consist, for example, of evidence that the patent holder "used its SEPs to demand higher royalties from standard-compliant companies" or that the patent holder "started requesting higher royalty rates after the adoption of the . . . standard."
+Similarly, courts should require actual evidence of patent holdout before instructing a jury on holdout.
+Evidence relating to the concept of patent holdout may come from the parties' conduct in negotiations.
+Courts that evaluate these patent holdup and holdout concepts do so on a case-by-case basis.
+The ITC decision in In re Certain 3G Mobile Handsets and Components Thereof contains an extended discussion of and detailed findings on holdup and holdout issues.